Sarah-Bue/bake-me-happy/README.md

 - Promo codes at checkout
 - Search options for admin views
 - Search / sort by allergens and ingredients
+- Move the store management section to a separate app

 [Back to top ⇧](#bake-me-happy)